Ordina-JTech/haproxy-ping-demo/Readme.md

 ## Using HAProxy for loadbalancing 2 web servers in docker

 This project contains 3 docker containers, two apache servers and one haproxy server which load balance between these two servers.
+More information about this project can be found in this blog: http://robbertvdzon.blogspot.nl/2015/03/using-haproxy-for-loadbalancing-2-web.html

 To build and run all three containers, you can use the build.sh command.
 After the containers are started, the following addresses are available: